 All current learners have access to qualified and impartial Careers Advisers, who can support with your career planning whilst you are at college.

 Careers learning and employability is embedded throughout the curriculum and many opportunities for such learning and support will be through class & tutorial work.
 Additional activities will be made available through extra-curricular events such as Careers Fairs, workshops and trips to UCAS fairs.

 The College achieved the Quality in Careers Standard, which means it is recognised as meeting the Careers benchmarks (Gatsby), for recognising best practice and an embedded careers curriculum. https://www.qualityincareers.org.uk/what-is-the-quality-in-careers-standard/

 Further Support through National Careers Service & other partner agencies

 We work with a number of agencies who also come into college to work with some of our learners and provide Careers Advice and Guidance.
-All are suitably qualified to Level 6 and offer impartial information, advice and guidance:
+All are suitably qualified and offer impartial information, advice and guidance: